Frequently Asked Questions

 Airport Shuttle: The SUPER SHUTTLE (a blue mini-bus) runs from Los Angeles International Airport to Claremont.
-Call 213.775.6600 upon arrival from the telephones near the Baggage Claim area.
-The Super Shuttle will bring you to Pitzer College for about $50.
-Once you have your baggage, go to the VAN STOP outside the baggage pick-up area.
-Wait for the Super Shuttle van that is marked COVINA/ONTARIO.
-The Super Shuttle comes to Claremont about once each hour.
+Call 1-800-258-3826 upon arrival from the telephones near the Baggage Claim area.
+The Super Shuttle will bring you to Pitzer College for about $75.
+Once you have your baggage, go to the "Shared Ride Vans" loading zone outside the baggage pick-up area.
+At the loading zone, talk to the uniformed Customer Service Representative for further assistance.
+You can also book ahead of time at www.supershuttle.com

 How will I register for classes?

-You must attend the International Student Academic Orientation scheduled for Thursday, August 25.
+You must attend the International Exchange Academic Orientation scheduled for Thursday, January 16.
 The meeting will last approximately two hours.
 If you do not attend this meeting, you will not be able to register for your classes.
 Please notify the office if you anticipate difficulties in being available to attend this important meeting.
-Telephone: 909.621.8308.
+Telephone: 909.621.8308

 When do classes begin and end?

-Fall 2011 Semester classes begin on Tuesday, August 30.
-Final Examinations are given between Monday, December 12 and Friday, December 16, 2011.
+Spring 2014 Semester classes begin on Tuesday, January 21.
+Final Examinations are given between Monday, May 12 and Friday, May 16, 2014.

-In the August and January sessions, all dormitory rooms are doubles or triples.
-You will be assigned a Pitzer student as a roommate.
+In the August and January sessions, all residence hall rooms are doubles.
+Whenever possible, you will be assigned a Pitzer student as a roommate.
 Your room will have a bed, mattress, desk, chair, shelves, closet and drawers.
-Bed linens can be purchased at cost at the International Programs Office (for about $50 for sheets, pillow and blanket).
-Each dormitory has a laundry room where you can do your own laundry.
-Each corridor in the dorm is supervised by an R.A.
-(Resident Adviser), who can help answer questions you may have.
+Each residence hall has a laundry room where you can do your own laundry.
+Each corridor in the residence hall is supervised by an R.A.
+(Resident Advisor), who can help answer questions you may have.

 Do I need to submit a Physician’s Report?

 You must take the Student Health Service Form, which is enclosed with your acceptance letter, to your family doctor.
-Please mail the completed form back to the International Programs Office, Pitzer College, 1050 N. Mills Avenue, Claremont, CA 91711, along with your completed application.
-We will forward it on for you to the Student Health Service Office.
-It is a good idea to make a copy before you send it and also bring that copy of the form with you to Pitzer College.
+Please mail the completed form back to the International Programs Office, Pitzer College, 1050 N. Mills Avenue, Claremont, CA 91711.
+You may also scan and email the form to us, or send it directly to Student Health Services.
+It is a good idea to make a copy before you send it and also to bring that copy of the form with you to Pitzer College.
 Students cannot receive treatment at the Center until the form is on file in the Student Health Service Office.
 Have your doctor complete the following procedures: